wikivisor/codermerlinwiki/README.md

 php composer update --no-dev
 ```
 ### Gadgets
 Make sure that Gadgets extension is in the `extensions` directory.
-It should be bundled wiki MediaWiki.
+It should be bundled with MediaWiki.

 ## Clone this repo
 Create a local copy of this repo in the right place: